bvinoth186/notes/cheat.md

 - For message size larger then 256Kb use Amazon SQS Extended client library for Java – this library lets you to send a sqs message that contains reference of object in S3 that can be large as 2 GB
 - Types
   - Standard queues (default) – order is not guaranteed, message delivered at least once
   - FIFO queues (First – In – First – Out) – order guaranteed.
-Limited to 300 tps, message delivered once, no duplicates
+Limited to 300 tps, message delivered once, no duplicates (ends with .fifo extension
 - Messages can be kept in queue from 1 min to 14 days
 - Default retention period is 4 days
 - Visibility Timeout – amount of time the message is invisible in sqs queue.
 If the message once pulled it will be invisible.
 If the message is processed within visibility timeout, message will be deleted from sqs otherwise message will became visible for next thread to process